ch20ch/hiddenChallenge/README.md

 * [MongoDB](https://www.mongodb.com/)
 * [JavaScript SDK] for communication with Facebook we will use the official
 * [Webpack] and use hot reloading to see changes to our modules happen immediately
-* [Babel] take full advantage of ES6 for our Vue components, and to make that happen
+* [Babel] take full advantage of ES6 for our Vue components

 # How To Start Application?